N.Y. accountant sentenced to 18 years in prison for aiding al Qaeda

-NEW YORK An accountant who scoped out the New York Stock Exchange as a potential target for al Qaeda was sentenced on Monday to 18 years in prison.
+NEW YORK, Sept 30 An accountant who scoped out the New York Stock Exchange as a potential target for al Qaeda was sentenced on Monday to 18 years in prison.

 Sabirhan Hasanoff, a dual U.S. and Australian citizen living in New York, provided financial support to al Qaeda and conducted surveillance of the New York Stock Exchange in 2008, prosecutors said.
 He also sought to travel overseas to receive military training to fight Americans, they said.